 How to access the command line interface (CLI)

 To use the CLI you must have a licensed copy of Geneious installed on the machine.
-Your license must have been activated either in the GUI interface, or by configuring the geneious.properties file (see section 22.4 of the Geneious User Manual) prior to using the CLI.
+Your license must have been activated either in the GUI interface, or by configuring the geneious.properties file (see Advanced Administration chapter of the Geneious User Manual) prior to using the CLI.
 You must also install any plugins you wish to use via the Plugins menu in the GUI interface.

 On Windows and Linux, no further configuration is required to run the CLI after installation of Geneious, just open the Command Prompt or Terminal and type geneious to run it.

 On macOS you must create symlinks yourself so that the geneious command can be run from any directory in the Terminal.

 sudo ln -sf /Applications/Geneious\ Prime.app/Contents/Resources/app/resources/geneious /usr/local/bin